-Interior design is a modern, fast-paced career requiring many talents and learned skills.
+Interior design is a modern, fast-paced industry requiring many talents and learned skills.
 Gaining interior design skills requires a strong work ethic and a deep passion for the craft.
 Beyond these essential traits, successful interior designers develop a range of skills involving creativity, attention to detail, and practical knowledge.

 This is an overview of the hard and soft skills necessary for interior design.
 Many of these can be developed in a two- or four-year college program led by expert designers and access to CAD software.